longkai/essays/articles/2017/hacking-library-network-with-ipv6/README.md

 ## Requirements
 - a network service which supports IPv6 in a library
-- a local socks5 proxy utility
+- a local SOCKS5 proxy utility
-- a remote socks5 proxy server with IPv6 configured correctly
+- a remote SOCKS5 proxy server with IPv6 configured correctly

-The keywords is **IPv6**, the version 6 of IP(Network) layer which is the workhorse of TCP/IP protocol suite. **IPv6 is the furture** and we are on the transition from IPv4 to IPv6 currently.
+The keyword is **IPv6**, the version 6 of IP(Internet Protocol) layer which is the workhorse of TCP/IP protocol suite. **IPv6 is the furture** and we are in transition from IPv4 to IPv6 currently.

 As far as I know, **IPv6 is only experimented in universities or some institutions in China for the moment**.
 The public network is all about the IPv4.

 ## How to setup
 1. connect to the WIFI(or cable) in a Chinese university library without login and obtain network settings via DHCP(default behaviour)
-2. setup your local proxy and make sure all of the packets outgoing through proxy
+2. setup your local proxy and make sure all of the traffic outgoing through proxy
 3. try a site in your browser, if not work, try using all of your network knowledge, it's fun!

 ## What's going on